 There are several definitions of recovery.
 We see it as being a process whereby individuals are helped to move away from problematic substance misuse towards a harm free and satisfactory lifestyle that encourages them to become active and contributory members of society.

-We are committed to working in partnership with our local authority colleagues, the NHS and other voluntary sector organisations to ensure that we can deliver the highest quality services to those who are in most need.
-The Scottish Government continues to describe the voluntary sector as the third sector to distinguish it from the public and private sectors, and when we are contracted to deliver our services on behalf of our local authority and NHS colleagues, we are often described as a third sector provider.
+We are committed to working in partnership with our local authority colleagues, the NHS, educational institutions and other voluntary sector organisations to ensure that we can deliver the highest quality services to those who are in most need.